+- upon enrolment, or if the student is enrolled, as soon as possible after diagnosis, inform the Principal of the school in writing that their child is at risk of an anaphylactic reaction - provides the school with an Action Plan for Anaphylaxis signed by a Medical Practitioner and with up to date photo, for all students who have been diagnosed as anaphylactic or potentially anaphylactic:

+https://allergy.org.au/hp/anaphylaxis/ascia-action-plan-for-anaphylaxis

-- upon enrolment, or if the student is enrolled, as soon as possible after diagnosis, inform the principal of the school in writing that their child is at risk of an anaphylactic reaction - provides the school with an Action Plan for Anaphylaxis signed by a medical practitioner and with up to date photo, for all students who have been diagnosed as anaphylactic or potentially anaphylactic: - > http://www.allergy.org.au/images/stories/anaphylaxis/epipen\action\plan\personal\2011.pdf - > http://www.allergy.org.au/images/stories/ anaphylaxis/allergy\action\plan\2011.pdf - provides written notification for the school to administer or assist a student with the administration of a prescribed medication (e.g. auto-injector) in the management of an anaphylactic reaction - provides the equipment and consumables, including medication (e.g. auto-injector), for carrying out emergency treatment as specified in the student's Action Plan for Anaphylaxis - negotiates with the principal the conditions around which their student self- administers medication and/or if student is to carry emergency medication (e.g. auto-injector) on their person and self- administer this medication - ensures that the equipment and consumables, including medication (e.g. auto-injector) provided, is not out of date and is labeled clearly with the student's name and dosage information.
-A minimum of two auto-injectors is required (if prescribed) for e ective management procedures. - provides home auto-injector for use on camp. - replaces the medication (e.g. auto-injector) when it expires or after it has been used. - informs the school if the student's medical condition changes, and if relevant provide an updated emergency procedures plan (ASCIA Action Plan).
+- provides written notification for the school to administer or assist a student with the administration of a prescribed medication (e.g. auto-injector) in the management of an anaphylactic reaction - provides the equipment and consumables, including medication (e.g. autoinjector), for carrying out emergency treatment as specified in the student's Action Plan for Anaphylaxis - negotiates with the Principal the conditions around which their student selfadministers medication and/or if student is to carry emergency medication (e.g. auto-injector) on their person and self- administer this medication - ensures that the equipment and consumables, including medication (e.g. auto-injector) provided, is not out of date and is labelled clearly with the student's name and dosage information.
+A minimum of two auto-injectors is required (if prescribed) for elective management procedures: - provides home auto-injector for use on camp.

+- replaces the medication (e.g. auto-injector) when it expires or after it has been used. - informs the school if the student's medical condition changes, and if relevant provide an updated emergency procedures plan (ASCIA Action Plan).